NeuroSyncRoblox/FadingShadows/README.md

 ## Overview

-Welcome to the private repository for "Fading Shadows."
+Welcome to the repository for Fading Shadows.
 This is a narrative-driven game set in the city of Emberfall, exploring themes of loss, despair, and the interconnected lives of its inhabitants.

 ## Features